open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 damage.

-***Reduce.*** The target’s size is halved in all dimensions, and its weight is reduced to one-­‐‑eighth of normal.
+***Reduce.*** The target’s size is halved in all dimensions, and its weight is reduced to one-­eighth of normal.
 This reduction decreases its size by one category—from Medium to Small, for example.
 Until the spell ends, the target also has disadvantage on Strength checks and Strength saving throws.
 The target’s weapons also shrink to match its